agathoklisx/libved/README.md

    A buffer instance is a child of a window instance and is responsible to manipulate a double linked list that hold the contents.
-It's structure has references to the next and previous buffer (if any), to the window instance where belongs (parent) and to the editor instance where it's parent belongs (root).
+It's structure has references to the next and previous buffer (if any), to the window instance where belongs (parent) and to the editor instance where it's parent belongs (an editor instance).

-   A window instance is a child of a editor instance and is responsible to manipulate a double linked list that hold it's buffers.
+   A window instance is a child of an editor instance and is responsible to manipulate a double linked list that holds the buffers.
 That means holds the number of buffer instances and the current buffer, and has methods to create/delete/change/position those buffers.
-It has also references to the next and previous (window if any) and to it's parent (the editor instance where belongs).
+It has also references to the next and previous window (if any) and to it's parent (the editor instance where belongs).

-   An editor instance is a child of the root instance and is responsible to manipulate a double linked list that hold it's windows.
+   An editor instance is a child of the root instance and is responsible to manipulate a double linked list that hold the windows.
 That means holds the number of window instances and has methods to create/delete/change those windows.

    A root instance of the root class "Ed" provides two public functions to initialize